The Life of Budori Gusuko: Plot

 Budori Gusuko and his family are living a happy life in a forest in the mountains of Ihatov.
 Here he spends his days going to school, playing with his sister Neri, and helping his parents.
-A year later, that peaceful life he enjoyed would be changed completely.
-When a sudden weather change comes upon the land of Ihatov that causes everything to become cold and stormy.
+A year later, that peaceful life he enjoyed is changed completely.
+A sudden weather change comes upon the land of Ihatov, which causes everything to become cold and stormy.
 This cold weather leads to famine and drought all across Ihatov; leaving the villages hungry and desperate for salvation.

 One night, Budori is awakened by the sound of his parent yelling.
 When Budori gets up to check on the situation, he finds his mother standing by an open door with the winter storm coming in, insinuating that his father ran off into the woods.
 The next day, distressed from her husband's departure, Budori's mother runs into the woods to look for him.
-Resulting in her leaving Budori and his sister, Neri, to fend for themselves.
-Alone and hungry, Neri's health begins to decline causing her to become extremely fatigued all the time.
-As Budori works on making a meal out of leaves for him and his sister a nameless kidnapper comes and takes Neri away.
-He chases the kidnapper to try and save her but, being tired from the lack of nutrition he trips and faints.
+This results in her leaving Budori and his sister, Neri, to fend for themselves.
+Alone and hungry, Neri's health begins to decline, causing her to become extremely fatigued all the time.

+As Budori works on making a meal out of leaves for him and his sister, a nameless kidnapper comes and takes Neri away.
+He chases the kidnapper to try and save her but, being tired from the lack of nutrition, he trips and faints.
 He wakes up in an unfamiliar place only to find a stranger towering over him.
 He is then forced to work on a net used to raise silkworms in exchange for food.
 After completing his task, Budori is returned to the spot he was in before he was kidnapped, right outside his family home.
 With no other options and totally alone, he sets off down the mountain to find his sister.

 While on his journey he stumbles upon a village where he meets a farmer that goes by the name of Red Beard.
 Red Beard takes him on as a helper.
 He stayed with Red Beard and his wife for about a year learning about farming until the drought hits their village, which causes Red Beard to let Budori go so his journey continues.
 On a train ride to his next destination, he wakes up in a strange place once again, filled with odd creatures.
 Here he runs into the stranger that took his sister.
 He chases after him only to arrive at a tall tower full of strange situations.
 When he makes it all the way to the top he sees that the stranger had already left the tower and runs back down to find him only to find a poster with this sister on it wearing a ballerina outfit.
 He is woken up from this dream world and arrives at the city where he searches for the university where Professor Kubo, a scientist that wrote the books that Budori studied while on the farm, teaches.